PlesaLab/DropSynth_BC_Mapping/README.md

 # DropSynth Barcode Mapping Pipeline

 This repository implements an automated pipeline to process high-throughput Nanopore sequencing data associated with barcoded DropSynth gene libraries.
 The workflow covers steps from splitting large FASTQ files and extracting barcodes to generating consensus gene sequences and determining mutant sequences.
 The Makefile ties together several Python scripts that each perform a dedicated task in the pipeline.
+The default mapping

 ## Workflow Overview